Ford Escort (Europe): Latin America

-Fifth generation (1990–1997)
+Fifth generation (1990)

 The Escort Mark V (and Mark III Orion saloon) arrived in September 1990 with an all-new bodyshell and a simplified torsion beam rear suspension (instead of the Mark III's fully independent layout).
 Initially the 1.3 L HCS, 1.4 L and 1.6 L CVH petrol and 1.8 L diesel units were carried over from the old model.
-This model however was poorly received by the motoring press, and was panned by journalists for its mediocre driving dynamics and unremarkable styling.
-The engines which had been carried over from the previous generation largely unmodified were also heavily criticised for their poor refinement.
+This model received considerable improvement in aerodynamics obtaining drag coefficient of CX: 0.35 in the common versions, 0.34 in the XR3i and RS2000 versions and 0.32 in the Orion saloon variant (considerable improvement over the previous coefficient of cx 0.39 in MK4).The fifth-generation Ford Escort also saw an increase in trunk size (385 liters compared to 305 liters for the Escort MK4) and greater internal space with 2525mm wheelbase.
+The Escort MK5 was internally called the CE14 (European C-Segment, 14th Project) and was designed in Merkenich, Cologne, Germany, where Andrew Jacobsen was design director and Helmuth Schrader the model's head of design.

 In early 1992, an all new Zetec 16-valve engine was launched bringing improved driveability, while also marking the return of the XR3i which was available with two versions of the 1.8 L Zetec engine.
 The 150 PS (110 kW) RS2000 also appeared in the autumn of 1991 with a 16v version of the Sierra's I4 2.0 L engine and also improved ride and handling meaning that this version of the Escort finally delivered on the road.
 Specifications, however, were also higher than before.
 The Escort was now available with items such as power steering, electric windows, central locking, electronic antilock brakes, and air conditioning.
 Some of these options were even available on some of the entry-level models.